-Thoughts can affect how you feel, in a significant way.
-Research suggests we have approximately 50,000 thoughts a day, and most of them are random, repetitive, and involve plenty of meaningless wandering.
+Thoughts affect how you feel, in a significant way.
+Research suggests that people have around 60,000 thoughts a day, most of them random, repetitive, and involving lots of meaningless wandering.

 A good place to start is to pay attention to how you ‘talk to or think about yourself’, and notice how this makes you feel.
-Is it helpful, does it make you feel good?
+Question if it’s helpful, and does it make you feel good?
 You may soon realise how biased you are to your inner critic, despite what your friends and family think.
-When you start to make small shifts in the way you ‘talk to and think about yourself’, you can become more open to a life of hope and opportunity.
+When you start to make small shifts in the way you talk to and think about yourself, you can become open to a positive outlook and feel better from it.

 Try these positive self-talk exercises:

 1. Start the day by repeating a positive affirmation 10 times.
 There are some good examples here.

 2. Write a ‘gratitude list’ as a way to take note of and focus on the good and positive things in your life.

 3. Write down any negative self-talk that comes up and counter it with positive alternatives where possible.